y6602016/CS562/MF Query Engine/Readme.txt

 requirements to provide input.

-7. After executing the program, it generates a program named "query.py" You can execute the output program to view the data witht the command: python3 query.py    (Please make sure you are in the vurtual environment)
+7. After executing the program, it generates a program named "query.py" You can execute the output program to view the data with the command: python3 query.py    (Please make sure you are in the vurtual environment)